EvitaKnits/Cashflow-Companion/README.md

 ### Wireframes
 I wrote text-based 'wireframes' to plan what will be in the console for each scenario.
 These are included in a separate file [here](wireframes.md)

+It's also important that enough of the lines I print for each action in the program, fit onto a terminal of 80 characters wide and 24 rows high.
+Otherwise this could cause user confusion.

 ## Features
 The features of the app can be grouped into three main areas:
 1. Budgets